Skip to the final section for a quick, spoiler-free rating.

-I’m not going to get into all the lies, assassination attempts, and emotional manipulations that happened between Qianqian and Han Shuo because as far as Asian romantic dramas goes, it wasn’t that bad.
+I’m not going to get into all the lies, assassination attempts, and emotional manipulations that happen between Qianqian and Han Shuo because as far as Asian romantic dramas goes, they aren’t that bad.
 (I know, I know.
 But having seen so many of them, it’s true lol.)
 However, the one scene I could not get pass was the attempted rape scene after Chuchu and Han Shuo took over Huayuan City.
-I genuinely thought the drama, for all its sprouting of gender equality and feminist idealologies, was going to address how very not okay it was via Xiaoqian and her modern-day sensibility.
-Instead, it was simply played off as playful behavior from Han Shuo trying to test his wife, and the story never mentioned it again.
+I genuinely thought the drama, for all its sprouting of gender equality and feminist ideologies, was going to address how very not okay it was via Xiaoqian and her modern-day sensibility.
+Instead, it’s simply played off as playful behavior from Han Shuo trying to test his wife, and the story never mentions it again.

 (I actually have a lot of problems with the half-ass, borderline bizarre ways this drama came at the subject of gender equality, but 1) I recognize that my views came from a western upbringing and 2) this shit is too serious for an online review of a 24-episode romantic comedy series, so I’m not even going to try opening that can of worm.
 It is what it is.)